clemenceclaireR/api_openfoodfacts/README.md

 Download the MySQL installer on : https://dev.mysql.com/downloads/mysql/

+**Create the database**

+Use the file _script_database.sql_ : it will create the database, its tables, encoding and user for you.

 **Python libraries**

 Go to the project folded and type in your terminal : _pip install -r requirements.txt_